JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 You can increase the number of directories and instances until your CPU usage is maximised.

+This will create two separate reuslt files.
+See [Merge result files](#Merge-multiple-result-files)

 A future version may include an option to set the number of threads this program uses.